theroxz/MovieArch/README.md

 ### `npx start json-server "./src/api/movies.json" --port 3001`

-This is necessary for this project to run in your local.
+This is a MUST for this project to run in your local.

 It opens a fake api in your port 3001.